Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/10-language-understanding-client.md

 3. Wait while additional files are installed to support the C# code projects in the repo.

-## Create Language service resources
+## Task 2: Create Language service resources

 1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.